ryanspletzer/ryanspletzer.github.io/_posts/2017-02-19-hello-world.md

 I first made my own personal static website back in college in the pre-responsive web design days, back when I was looking for a my first full-time job.
-It was static and had a couple basic pages and that was it.
+It had a couple basic pages and that was it.
 That site got very embarrassing after a while.
 I finally decided to take it down and just forward my domain to an about.me page while I worked on getting a new blog-based site up.

 I deliberated over many options, from fully custom developed and hosted on [Azure](https://azure.microsoft.com) (perhaps backed by something like